 You’re at a play date, listening to another mom tell stories about her child.
-As you listen to all of her parenting accomplishments, you begin thinking, “Man she’s really got it all together.
+As you listen to all of her parenting accomplishments, you begin thinking, “Wow, she’s really got it all together.
 Her kid is really succeeding and seems like he’s on the fast track for honors classes.
 Am I doing something wrong?
 My kid ate an earthworm last week.”
 Suddenly, you’re hit with a blast of anxiety and insecurity that came seemingly out of the blue.

 These thoughts are called ANTs – automatic negative thoughts.
 We’ve all got them.
 They can come at any time, any day, and particularly when we are feeling vulnerable.
 Granted, not everyone struggles with the same version of ANTs.
 Maybe your negative thoughts are about your job or school performance, about your body, whether people like you, or maybe all of the above.